Partial Quantifier Elimination By Certificate Clauses: Description Of

-\prd starts the second part (lines 8-12) with a procedure called \lrn that uses \Sub{K}{bct} to built another certificate $K$ implying \Sub{C}{trg} in subspace \pnt{q}.
+\prd starts the second part (lines 8-12) with a procedure called \lrn that uses \Sub{K}{bct} to build another certificate $K$ implying \Sub{C}{trg} in subspace \pnt{q}.
 Generation of $K$ from \Sub{K}{bct} is similar to how a SAT-solver generates a conflict clause from a falsified clause~\cite{grasp}.
-That is when building $K$, \lrn eliminates variables assigned at the level where the backtracking condition occurred.
-The only exception is the variable assigned by the \ti{decision} assignment. \lrn does not employ the notion of UIP (a unique implication point)~\cite{sat_learn}.

-Non-conflict certificates are generated by \lrn without using \Sub{C}{trg}.
-Thus, their adding to the formula is \ti{optional}.
-So, \prd adds $K$ to $F$ only if it is a conflict certificate (line 9).
-This guarantees that \prd adds only clauses \ti{implied} by $F$.
-(If a non-conflict certificate is involved in generation of $K$, the latter is a non-conflict certificate too.
-So, a conflict certificate is generated without using non-conflict ones.
-And as we note in the next subsection, only a \ti{non-conflict} certificate can be es-implied rather than implied by $F$.)
+Namely, when building $K$, \lrn resolves out the variables whose value was \ti{derived} at the decision level where the backtracking condition occurred.
+If \Sub{C}{trg} was used to generate $K$ i.e. the latter is a \ti{participant certificate}, $K$ is added to $F_1$ (line 9).
+This guarantees that \prd adds only clauses \ti{implied} by the current formula.
+(The only es-clauses generated by \prd and described in the next subsection are used solely to generate \ti{witness certificates}.
+So, a witness certificate $K$ is, in general, es-implied rather than implied by the formula $F$ in \prob{X}{K \wedge F}.
+For that reason, in the current version of \Apqe, witness certificates are not added to the formula.
+In one special case, to avoid adding a witness certificate, \prd has to derive and add to the formula a special clause.
+This case is described in Appendix~\ref{app:spec_case}.)

 After generating $K$, \prd backtracks (line 10).
 The assignment \Sub{\pnt{q}}{init} sets the limit of backtracking.
 If \prd reaches this limit, \Sub{C}{trg} is proved redundant in the required subspace and \prd terminates (line 11).
 Otherwise, an assignment is derived from $K$ and added to the queue $Q$ (line 12).
-This is similar to a SAT-solver's backtracking to the smallest decision level where the last conflict clause is unit.
+This is similar to the backtracking of a SAT-solver to the smallest decision level where the last conflict clause is unit.
 So, an assignment can be derived from this clause by \ti{BCP}.
+More information can be found in Appendix~\ref{app:bcktr}.